 Despite overwhelming support for Governor Hogan’s veto, the Maryland General Assembly voted to raise taxes and costs on Marylanders in the middle of a worldwide pandemic.
 This tax increase was historically shortsighted, foolish, and harmful to countless small businesses and employees, and Marylanders will remember it that way.

 Marylanders for Tax Fairness will continue our fight against this burdensome and unfair tax increase as lawsuits progress in the coming weeks.
 As we look toward the future, our coalition will continue doing the following:

 Marylanders For Tax Fairness is an independent coalition of Marylanders and Maryland businesses of all sizes dedicated to ensuring that taxes implemented by the General Assembly do not place an unnecessary and undue burden on the state’s entrepreneurs and job creators.
-Specifically, Marylanders For Tax Fairness is actively working to sustain Governor Larry Hogan’s veto of House Bill 732 - Digital Advertising Gross Revenues Tax, which if allowed to become law would raise taxes on any business or any person who uses digital advertising to market their services.
+Specifically, Marylanders For Tax Fairness is actively working to advocate against House Bill 732 - Digital Advertising Gross Revenues Tax, which raises taxes on any business or person who uses digital advertising to market their services.